 The comb you use is important.
-Beard and mustache hair is different to head hair, mainly because it’s coarser and thicker.
+Beard and mustache hair is coarser than hair, mainly because it’s coarser and thicker.
 Because of this, the teeth of the comb you use need to be spaced wider to accommodate for it.

 Beard and mustache combs are tailor-made with this in mind.
 Use a comb with narrowly spaced teeth and you’ll struggle to pull through it.

-Wooden, hand-cut combs are also higher quality, last longer and are gentler on the hairs.
-Overall this results in fewer hair shaft breakages and split-ends.
+Wooden, hand-cut combs are also of higher quality, last longer, and are gentler on the hair.
+Overall this results in fewer hair shaft breakages and split ends.

-Hunter Jack make a great one.
-Click here to take a look on Amazon.
+Hunter Jack makes a great one.
+Click here to take a look on

 The tool you use for this is dependent on both personal preferences as well as experience.

 When it comes to mustaches, the consensus is that using a good old fashioned pair of mustache scissors will give you the best results.
 This is because they allow for very precise control, and provide the most natural-looking result.